 The fact that iron ores are very good fluxes means that iron smelting can be "self-fluxing".
 Nice, but wasteful because a lot of your iron then will end

 up in the slag.
 In fact, you might produce nothing but slag in your iron smelter if you don't

 Rather interesting, isn't it?
 The chaps who by good luck have some siderite in their iron ores (like the Proto-Austrians who were sucking up to the Romans), automatically get better smelting compared to those guys who have to do without it (like the Proto-Schleswig-Holsteinians in my area, who fought the Romans).

-composition of ancient slag, and using the knowledge gained to conclude back to
+of ancient slag, and using the knowledge gained to conclude back to the smelting technique,

 Here, however, I will abandon the subject now before it becomes too obvious that I don't know a thing about it.

 |"Messy and Inefficient" Ancient Smelting: Crucible and Blowpipe|

 first large-scale smelting produced copper.
 It was definitely not